mpvoss/learny/notes.md

 - Perspective enhancer question maker
 - Perspective enhancer - user gives their understanding and AI can give feedback
 - Force diagram with concepts - let it imagine the names of lines, then draw them for arbitraty concept maps
+- GIVE USER ABILITY TO MODIFY ALL PROMPTS???? that would be swag

 image support for ankii cards
 https://github.com/kerrickstaley/genanki?tab=readme-ov-file#media-files